cwells9180/usf6562_bigdata_group5/README.md

 These are demonstrations of using Apache Spark to interrogate a dataset using a variety of statistical methodologies.
 The advantage to using this platform and Spark in particular is that the same algorithms will work without adjustment on very large datasets.

-The dataset is a Comma Seperated Value (CSV) formatted file, with the following data gathered from an AirBnB (Vacation and Condo rentals) business domain:
+The dataset, airbnb.csv, is a Comma Seperated Value (CSV) formatted file, with the following data gathered from an AirBnB (Vacation and Condo rentals) business domain:

 host_is_superhost
 host_identity_verified